abraunegg/onedrive/readme.md

 *   Monitors local files in real-time using inotify
 *   Supports interrupted uploads for completion at a later time
 *   Capability to sync remote updates immediately via webhooks
-*   Enhanced syncronisation speed with multi-threaded file transfers
+*   Enhanced synchronisation speed with multi-threaded file transfers
 *   Manages traffic bandwidth use with rate limiting
 *   Supports seamless access to shared folders and files across both OneDrive Personal and OneDrive for Business accounts
 *   Supports national cloud deployments including Microsoft Cloud for US Government, Microsoft Cloud Germany and Azure and Office 365 operated by 21Vianet in China